 Whatever your goals and aspirations, the portable welding market has boomed.
 Thanks to Amazon, I’ve witnessed a spate of well-made welders for sale from foreign countries, like China and India.
 Plus, top companies like Lincoln Electric have invented portable welders for at-home projects and on-site gigs.

-Below, I provide you detailed reviews of the top seven best portable welders for DIY and professional use.
+Below, I provide you detailed reviews of the top seven portable welders for DIY and professional use.
 This list contains flux core, MIG, TIG, and stick options to fit a range of budgets and projects.
 Curious to know which one you’ll buy?
 Read on to find out.

 - Best Portable Welder – Comparison